 Enroll now in the South Atlantic Red Snapper Conservation Project and get your free descending device.

-South Atlantic Red Snapper Conservation Project
+Register for the South Atlantic Snapper/Grouper Conservation Project

 Red Drum Fishing Techniques

 FishSmart is partnering with agencies, companies, and organizations and anglers to improve the survival of red drum that are released in the South Atlantic.
 Studies have suggested that using “short leader rigs” when fishing with live bait can reduce the incident of deep hooking, making it easier to release red drum and causing fewer injuries to the fish.
-Learn more about the best practices to fish for Snapper and Grouper.

 In fact, some states require the use of short leader rigs during certain seasons and in certain areas.
 A short leader rig is easy to make or buy: an in-line circle hook with a fixed sinker not less than two ounces in weight, secured not more than six inches from the fixed weight to the circle hook.

 Watch this video on using a short leader rig.

 Snapper and Grouper, and many other reef fish, caught deeper than 30 feet may be subject to a build-up of gases that make it difficult for them to go back down.
 To help improve the chances that this fish survive, learn the signs of barotrauma.
 Learn more about catch and release in this video from Fishmart.